We are cooking more than ever.

 - Many fruits and vegetables give off natural gases as they ripen, making other produce spoil faster.
 Store bananas, apples and tomatoes by themselves.
 Store fruits and vegetables in different bins.

 - Wait to wash berries until you eat them to prevent mold.

 - Freeze, preserve or can extra fruits and vegetables before they go bad.

 - Salvage wilted, sad produce into soups, casseroles, stir fry, sauces, smoothies or baked goods.

 - Reduce portion sizes.
 You can always go back for more.

 - Learn the differences between expiry dates: “Best before” indicates the date until which the product will be at its optimum but does not indicate food safety.

-- “Sell-by” dates are an indicator for the store on how long to display the product on store shelves.
+- “Sell-by” dates is an indicator for the store on how long to display the product on store shelves.